 - Unless you are one a very tight budget book your accommodation ahead of time.
 There are significantly fewer tourists in winter (mostly photographers hunting the Northern Lights), but also not all cabins and vacation villages are open.

-- If you rent your car in Bodø and take the ferry to or from Moskenes during the day it’s a good idea to reserve a space ahead of time (100 NOK).
+- If you rent your car in Bodø and take the ferry to or from Moskenes during the day it’s a good idea to (100 NOK).
 Taking the ferry at night or without a car is no problem.

 - Don’t be irritated by the view and the smell of the typical stockfish, dangling in pairs hung to dry over the huge wooden frames.
 You’ll get used to it very quickly.